Unreliability of Horizontal Gaze Nystagmus test during a DUI investigation

 (2) distinct and sustained nystagmus at maximum deviation; and

-(3) onset of nystagmus prior to 45 degree.
+(3) onset of nystagmus prior to 45 degrees.

-Medical literature criticizes Horizontal Gaze Nystagmus test on a side of the road because various medications (even if not affecting driving), disease and congenital reasons can cause HGN.
+Medical literature criticizes the Horizontal Gaze Nystagmus test on the side of the road because various medications (even if not affecting driving), diseases, and congenital reasons can cause HGN.
 This is especially true when the test is conducted by an officer who is experienced and only completed a short course on DUI investigations.

 RECENT RESEARCH: HORIZONTAL GAZE NYSTAGMUS